 Hamburg Cruise Center

-From high culture to fast-paced sport in Hamburg, there is a great range of attractions to keep visitors entertained.
+From musicals and shows to fast-paced sport in Hamburg, there is a great range of attractions to keep visitors entertained.
 After enjoying the many great charms Hamburg has to offer, taking to the seas north of the city offers a relaxing way to explore other fascinating European locations.
-The Hamburg Cruise Center is Germany’s gateway to the North and Baltic Seas.
+Hamburg Cruise Center is the gateway to Germany from the North and Baltic Seas.

-Many ships that leave the Hamburg Cruise Centre take in Hanseatic cities like Stockholm, Tallinn and Bruges, allowing visitors to experience some of the historical links between these important locations.
-A distinctive architectural style and shared love of maritime trade are the legacy of this remarkable period in Europe’s history.
+Many ships that leave the Hamburg Cruise Centre take in hanseatic cities like Stockholm, Tallinn and Bruges, allowing visitors to experience some of the historical links between these important locations.
+A distinctive architectural style and shared love of maritime trade is the legacy of this remarkable period in European history.